Physician First Job Signing Bonus

 If somebody offers you an amount you’re unhappy with, what’s the best way of dealing with that?
 Let’s say you’re being offered a $20,000 signing bonus and would like 40,000.
 Well, generally, you don’t just ask for 40,000.
 You would ask for a little bit more.
-Tend not to play that game or ask for an insane amount and then bargain your way down.
+Tend not to play that game or ask for an enormous amount and then bargain your way down.
 It looks unprofessional.

-Whatever the amount you have in mind, a little bit above that would make sense, and then negotiate down.
+Whatever the amount you have in mind, a bit above that would make sense, and then negotiate down.

 When you should pay, it is also essential, especially for people coming out of training, for a couple of reasons.
 Most jobs will pay the signing bonus with the first paycheck when you commence providing services.
 When you’re out of training, you don’t have much money.
 You need to make more money during training.
 And so, having 20 or 30,000, or potentially significantly more, before moving to a new city or job can help defray the cost.
 You can refer to American Medical Association’s guidelines for more details.

-The employer may pay for your moving expenses and a signing bonus, but still having that amount can help with security deposits if you rent or even go towards a down payment for a house.
+The employer may pay for your moving expenses, and a signing bonus, but still having that amount can help with security deposits if you rent or even go towards a down payment for a house.
 So, when you receive it, you can also negotiate the price.
 Ask them to provide the amount upon signing the document.

 Signing the Contract